abesto/blog/source/_posts/2013-06-21-recurring-madness-functional-bash.markdown

 ```

 There's no way to return a function in bash.
 We can return a number with
-`return`, or echo some string.
+`return`, or `echo` some string.
 That's it.
 A number won't cut it, so the output
 will need to be the name of the function.
 But that's not good enough, it would
-mean that I don't have complete control of what exists in my
+mean that there's no control of what gets added to the namespace.
+Consider: if
-namespace.
-Consider: if the "return value" is a string, which is the name of the
+the "return value" is a string, which is the name of the new function, then no
-new function, I can assign it to a new name, but the (probably mangled)
+matter what you do (assign it to another name for example), the generated name
-generated name is already polluting my namespace.
-So it follows that the only
+is already polluting the namespace.
+So it follows that the only solution is
-solution is passing in the name I want for the result of the composition.
+passing in the name I want for the result of the composition.

 Great.
 So the signature (if there's even such a thing in Bash) will be something
 like `compose(result_function, outer_function, inner_function)`.
 Let's write